Columns Layout = 2

 Thank you for your interest in the General Surgery Training Program at Einstein.
 I believe we have one of the finest training programs in the country.
 We are an independent academic program with a particular focus on complex, high-acuity surgical care.
 With a busy Level 1 trauma center and a nationally recognized multi-organ transplantation center, we care for some of the sickest patients in Philadelphia.

-Our scholarly activity is tremendous-the department produced 30 peer-reviewed articles in the 2016-2017 academic year.
+Our scholarly activity is impressively active.
 Our faculty-led didactic teaching conferences are well organized and comprehensive.
 We supplement SCORE's TWIS curriculum with faculty lectures, mock oral examinations, a textbook conference, and a robust simulation curriculum.

 I invite you to review our annual newsletters (see links below) for more detail on the rich experience that our training program provides.
 Good luck in the application process.
 We look forward to meeting you.

 The General Surgery Residency program is a five-year non-pyramidal residency.
 The fifth year incorporates a full range of senior responsibilities with considerable independence.
 Throughout the program, there is sufficient flexibility to meet the specific needs and interests of individual trainees.
 Opportunities for both clinical and basic research are available throughout the program.
 We also offer one- and two-year programs in preliminary surgery.

 The general surgery program offers core rotations in general surgery and all of the surgical subspecialties.
 An outside-institution, one-month elective may be available to fourth-year residents.
 Residents receive ample clinical and didactic teaching by a dedicated full-time faculty and highly active voluntary staff.